It's October, so that can only mean one thing...it's time for the annual FBC conference! FBC2016 Toronto to be exact!

-Whether it's your very first conference of any kind, your first food blogging conference or you consider yourself a seasoned conference veteran, this post will have you covered on what to bring, what to wear and how to prepare.
+So whether this is your very first conference (ever), your first food blogging conference or you consider yourself a seasoned conference veteran, this post will have you covered on what to bring, what to wear, how to prepare and how to have an amazing time!

-It's human nature and you're not alone.
-Have a read-through the recap posts from FBC2013 and 2014.
+Just remember, you're not alone with the nerves.
+Have a read-through the recap posts from FBC2013, FBC2014 and FBC2015.
 There are always nerves.
-The good news is we are ready to help you with that.
-Friday night dinner is assigned seating.
-We've done it two years in a row and it's always been very well received!
+And don't forget, Friday night dinner is assigned seating.
+We've done it three years in a row and it's always been very well received!
+Your table number will be on your name badge and you're set to mingle!

 To get the most out of anything in life, you have to put something in.
-Think about what you want to get out of this conference.
+Think about what prompted you to come to FBC2016 and what you want to get out of this conference.

 - What has been holding you back lately?